JustSypth/vid-compress/README.md

 ### An app for compressing videos with FFmpeg embedded.
 ### !!!
 (Work In Process) !!!
 The project is still being finished.
-It has basic functionality but it's still not done yet.
+It is close to releasing.
 I recommend waiting for the first release.